Masala Herb

 You can choose to serve your mint lemonade as an afternoon summer refreshment.

-Or you could decorate your glass the same way you would a mojito with fresh mint and serve it as a virgin cocktail.
+Or you could decorate your glass the same way you would have a mojito with fresh mint and serve it as a virgin cocktail.

 FAQs